 - Bigger frames, lenses, and wrap-around designs offer more protection from light coming in around the sides of the frames.

-- Frames should fit snug around your nose and ears, without rubbing or pinching.
+- Frames should fit snugly around your nose and ears, without rubbing or pinching.

 - Polarized lenses reduce glare from reflective surfaces like water and sand.
 However, polarization doesn’t block UV rays but can make seeing more comfortable if you have an active, outdoor lifestyle.